Contragredient representations and characterizing the local Langlands correspondence

 In particular $\Pi(\phi)^*$ is an L-packet. \end{theorem}

 Here is a sketch of the proof.

 It is easy to prove in the case of tori.
 See Section \ref{s:tori}.

 It is well known that an L-packet $\Pi$ of (relative) discrete series representations is determined by an infinitesimal and a central character.
 In fact something stronger is true.
-Let $\Grad$ be the radical of $G$, i.e. the maximal central torus.
+Let $\Grad$ be the radical of $G$, i.e., the maximal central torus.
 Then $\Pi$ is determined by an infinitesimal character and a character of $\Grad(\R)$, which we refer to as a radical character.

-In general it is easy to read off the infinitesimal and radical characters of $\Pi(\phi)$ \cite{borelCorvallis}.
-In particular for a relative discrete series parameter the Theorem reduces to a claim about how $C$ affects the infinitesimal and radical characters.
+In general it is easy to read off the infinitesimal and radical characters of $\Pi(\phi)$, see \cite{borelCorvallis} and Section \ref{s:chars}.
+In particular for a relative discrete series parameter Theorem \ref{t:main} reduces to a claim about how $C$ affects the infinitesimal and radical characters.
 For the radical character this reduces to the case of tori, and Theorem \ref{t:main} follows in this case.

 This is the heart of the matter, and the general case follows easily by parabolic induction.
 In other words, the proof relies on the fact that the parameterization is uniquely characterized by: \begin{enumerate} \item Infinitesimal character, \item Radical character, \item Compatibility with parabolic induction. \end{enumerate} In a sense this is the main result of the paper: a self-contained description of the local Langlands classification, and its characterization by (1-3).
-Or use of the Tits group (see Section \ref{s:tits}) simplifies some technical arguments.
+See Sections \ref{s:lpackets} and \ref{s:lparameters}.
+Use of the Tits group (see Section \ref{s:tits}) simplifies some technical arguments.

 Now consider $GL(n,F)$ for $F$ a local field of characteristic $0$.
-Since $GL(n,F)$ is split we may take $\LG=GL(n,\C)$ (i.e. $\Gamma=1$), and an admissible homomorphism $\phi$ is an $n$-dimensional representation of the Weil-Deligne group $W'_F$.
+Since $GL(n,F)$ is split, an admissible homomorphism into the L-group is the same thing as a homomorphism into the dual group $GL(n,\C)$ (in which the Weil group acts semisimply); that is, $\phi$ may be identified with an $n$-dimensional complex representation of the Weil-Deligne group $W'_F$.
 In this case L-packets are singletons, so write $\pi(\phi)$ for the representation attached to $\phi$.